You are here: Urology Textbook > Ureters > Ureteritis cystica

 - Intravenous or retrograde pyelogram: multiple, round, well-defined, small filling defects of the ureteral wall.

-- Ureteroscopy with biopsies: only necessary, when in doubt to confirm the diagnosis.
+- Ureteroscopy with biopsies: only necessary when in doubt to confirm the diagnosis.

 Treatment of Ureteritis Cystica

-Retroperitoneal fibrosis | Index | Ureteral diseases |
+Retroperitoneal fibrosis | Index | Upper tract urothelial carcinoma |

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z